-While most crime shows deal with murder or smuggling, ‘Unbelievable’ tackles a rather sensitive crime which has horrifying effects on the victim – rape.
+While most crime shows deal with murder or smuggling, ‘Unbelievable’ tackles a rather sensitive crime that has horrifying effects on the victim – rape.
 The story centers around a girl called Marie who was raped by a man in a mask who tied her up using her own shoelaces and even took compromising pictures of her.
-He threatened Marie that he’ll post her pictures online if she reveals this incident to anyone.
-When Marie does seek out her teachers, the police, and her friends and tells them about this horrific incident, they don’t believe her and her story is never looked into.
+He threatened Marie that he’d post her pictures online if she revealed this incident to anyone.
+When Marie does seek out her teachers, the police, and her friends and tells them about this horrific incident, they don’t believe her, and her story is never looked into.
 However, when other crimes using the same modus operandi keep happening, two policemen try and re-investigate Marie’s report.

 7. Seven Seconds (2018)